seanlucrussell/seanlucrussell.github.io/pages/functional-linear-algebra.md

 Today we are learning how to implement all the basic operations of linear algebra for ourselves!
 Why?
 Well I was trying to learn how to find eigenvalues of a matrix today but the computer I was working on didn't have numpy installed already and I was to lazy to set it up so I decided to implement all the linear algebra operations I needed from scratch.
 So now you are in this with me too.

 Also we are going to do it in a super weird way.
-I've been thinking of a way to express linear algebra using a more functional style, something vaguely reminiscent of the church encoding for data.
-If you don't know what that is don't worry about it, you can look it up after reading.
-Not a prerequisite at all.
-I just mean that we are going to be using functions to represent data, in this case matrices and vectors, instead of using lists.
+I've been thinking of a way to express linear algebra using a more functional style.
+Instead of using data to represent data, we are going to be using functions to represent data.
+Instead of using lists to encode matrices and vectors, we will use functions.

 I don't feel like delaying the big reveal, so here is the code.